gk646/magique/README.md

 `magique` is a beginner-friendly 2D engine for programmers (or those yet to be!).
-It's meant to answer all game development needs in a simple but definitive way both in performance and usability. `magique` achieves this by providing core functionalities around a stack of proven libraries to create a productive 2D engine.
-You like raylib?
-You like C++?
-You will love `magique`!
+It's meant to answer all game development needs in a simple but definitive way both in performance and usability. `magique` achieves this by providing core functionalities around a stack of proven libraries to create a productive 2D engine in C++ 20.

 Most notable features: